BlackHillSoftware/TerseDecompress-TestData/Readme.md

 | TERSED    | Tersed z/OS datasets                                                   |
 | ZOSBINARY | Data transferred from z/OS using BINARY and SITE RDW options           |
 | ZOSTEXT   | Data transferred from z/OS using ASCII and SITE TRAILINGBLANKS options |

+### Notes

+#### File TERSED/FB.A.TXT.SPACK (Artificial/a.txt)

+Compression of a single character dataset using SPACK seems to be broken.
+This file fails unit tests, however it also uncompresses incorrectly using AMATERSE on z/OS.

+#### File TERSED/VB.ENWIK8.XML.PACK (enwik8.xml)

+Compression of this file results in repeated messages:

+AMA513I  AN EMPTY RECORD WAS FOUND.
+THE DATA SET MIGHT NOT BE ABLE TO BE UNPACKED ON OTHER OPERATING SYSTEMS